 - skin barrier repair and balancing.

 These oils tend to be on the expensive side, especially the virgin, organic and cold-pressed oils, which are the 3 qualities to examine when looking for pure oil.

 The fresher the oil the more nourishing, and nowadays many people are also expelling their own raw organic oil.

-When selecting oil for a massage, there are a number of factors you should keep in mind.
+When you select oils for a massage, these are the factors you should look into.

 MASSAGE OIL USED IN AYURVEDA

 Two of the most frequently used oils in Ayurveda (the ancient Indian medicine) are COCONUT OIL and SESAME OIL.